ioccc-src/winner/1996/august/README.md

     S-411 21 Goteborg
     Sweden

-Judges' comments:

-    To use:
+## To build:

-	make august
+        make all

+### To run

 	cat august.c test.oc | ./august > test.oo
 	./august < test.oo

 	NOTE: Some compilers will compile this code into infinite loops!
 	      If the above cat line does not execute in a very short amount of time, then you may need to fix your compiler or use gcc.

+## Judges' comments

     Try:
 	cat august.c fac.oc | ./august > fac.oo